 If you do end up going to court to resolve a situation involving child custody and religion, you should keep in mind that you have the best chance of success if you have sole or joint legal custody.

 Often, separating parents may not factor in the role of religion in a child's life until the issue comes up after the fact.
 At that point, it may be too late to come to an agreement.
 If a religious upbringing is important to you, an experienced family law attorney can help you negotiate and, if needed, make a strong case to the court.
-Reach out to an attorney near you today for a free initial review of your case.
+Reach out to a child custody attorney near you today.